 However, we noted that non-miners were more likely to report incidences of violence than miners.
-The latter point gained more importance particularly after we observed that the most reported perpetrators of violence were "police and government services" (34 percent of the respondents, N=141) (see Chart 6).
+The latter point gained more importance particularly after we observed that the most mentioned perpetrators of violence were by far "police and government services" (34 percent of the respondents) (see Chart 6).